Detecting Gravitational Waves from Exoplanets Orbiting Binary Neutron Stars with B-DECIGO and DECIGO: Conclusion

 \section{Conclusion}

 This work assesses the feasibility of CBPs around compact binaries from the phase/frequency modulations they imprint on space-borne GW signals.
-Using a Fisher-matrix framework and a pragmatic detectability criterion based on the fractional uncertainties of the planetary semi-amplitude and period, we mapped how the minimum detectable planetary mass varies with the planet’s orbital period, the host-binary chirp mass and mass ratio, the source distance, and the carrier GW frequency.
+Using a Fisher-matrix framework and a pragmatic detectability criterion based on the fractional uncertainties of the planetary semi-amplitude and period, we mapped the dependence of the minimum detectable planetary mass varies with the planet’s orbital period, the host-binary chirp mass and mass ratio, the source distance, and the carrier GW frequency.
 We reported forecasts for both B-DECIGO and DECIGO under representative mission durations.

-Our main results can be summarized as follows. (i) Sensitivity depends strongly on the planetary period: it improves from very short periods to an intermediate regime where multiple orbits are sampled and the Doppler imprint is strongest, then degrades once the period approaches or exceeds the observing time; a feature near one year reflects degeneracy with the detector’s annual motion. (ii) Larger chirp masses and more equal component masses enhance sensitivity by boosting the carrier SNR and the relative strength of Doppler sidebands. (iii) Increasing distance reduces sensitivity in step with SNR, making massive, nearby binaries prime targets. (iv) For B-DECIGO, favorable Galactic BNS systems reach the super-Earth/Neptune regime under our criterion; DECIGO’s lower noise and longer integration extend the reach toward Earth-mass planets for nearby, high-frequency BNSs and maintain sub-Jovian sensitivity at much greater distances.
+Our main results can be summarized as follows. (i) Sensitivity depends strongly on the planetary period: it improves from very short periods to an intermediate regime where multiple orbits are sampled and the Doppler imprint is strongest, then degrades once the period approaches or exceeds the observing time; a feature near one year reflects degeneracy with the detector’s annual motion. (ii) Larger chirp masses and more equal component masses enhance sensitivity by boosting the carrier SNR and the relative strength of Doppler sidebands. (iii) Increasing distance reduces sensitivity in step with SNR, making massive, nearby binaries prime targets. (iv) For B-DECIGO, favorable Galactic BNS systems reach the super-Earth/Neptune regime under our criterion; DECIGO’s lower noise and longer integration extend the reach toward Earth-mass planets for nearby, high-frequency BNSs and maintain sub-Jovian sensitivity at much greater distances of $\sim 1$ Gpc scale, well beyond the Local Supercluster, even reaching the Abell galaxy clusters.